Public Engagement: Editing, Curating & Programming

 (German Historical Institute London)

-Developed with colleagues at the German Historical Institute in London and featuring contributions from a range of scholars, activists and artists, the exhibition presents a diverse series of snapshot stories to illustrate how feminists have mobilised media in feminist and anti-colonial campaigns at different moments.
-Though initially planned as an in-person show, the project was moved online due to Covid-19.
-I wrote about the conceptual and practical challenges of delivering this exhibition in an article in a special issue of Women’s History Review.
+I led the curation of an exhibition on the relationship between the media and 20th century women’s activist movements in an international context.
+Featuring contributions from a range of scholars, activists and artists, the exhibition presented a series of snapshot stories to illustrate how feminists have mobilised media in feminist and anti-colonial campaigns at different moments.
+Though initially planned as an in-person, touring show (London, Berlin & New Delhi), the project was moved online due to Covid-19.
+I wrote about the process in an article in a special issue of Women’s History Review.

 The website was designed and developed by the design agency Eight Arms.
 The collage illustrations are by Michelle Thompson, and page illustrations by Harriet Hatwell and Jenny Hersh.